ThomasKrenn/putty_wo_registry/README.md

 # Putty without Windows Registry

-This is a fork of Putty 0.81 from [Putty Home](https://www.chiark.greenend.org.uk/~sgtatham/putty/) with the changes to the storage from [Jakub Kotrla and others](http://jakub.kotrla.net/putty/)
+This is a fork of Putty 0.81 from [Putty Home](https://www.chiark.greenend.org.uk/~sgtatham/putty/) with changes to the storage from [Jakub Kotrla and others](http://jakub.kotrla.net/putty/).

-The goal is to stay as close to the orignal source code as possible but save the session configuration to a text file.
+The goal is to stay as close to the orignal source code as possible but save the session configurations to text files.

 Putty stores all configuration information in the Windows registry ([HKEY_CURRENT_USER\Software\SimonTatham\PuTTY]) - it cannot be saved or restored without additional software.
 For people who don't bother working with batch files manipulating the Windows registry there is a [workaround with bat/reg files](http://the.earth.li/~sgtatham/putty/0.58/htmldoc/Chapter4.html#config-file).
 PuTTY (storage.c - functions which handle storing/loading configuration).
 To be able to load and store the configuration to simple text files a 'storage.c' has been rewritten.